carrenD/Medical-Cross-Modality-Domain-Adaptation/README.md

 #### 1. Data preprocessing

-The original data of cardiac CT and MR images come from MMWHS challenge.
-Four substructures are selected for mutual visibility in 2D view. <br>
+The original data of cardiac 20 CT and 20 MR images come from [MMWHS Challenge](http://www.sdspeople.fudan.edu.cn/zhuangxiahai/0/mmwhs/), with the data release license also applies in this project. <br>

-The pre-processed and augmented data repository, for adapting a segmenter from MR to CT, is released here in the form of tfrecord for direct load. <br>
+The pre-processed and augmented data repository, for adapting a segmenter from MR to CT, can be downloaded [here](https://drive.google.com/file/d/1m9NSHirHx30S8jvN0kB-vkd7LL0oWCq3/view?usp=sharing), in the form of tfrecord for direct load. <br>

 ct_train_tfs: training slices from 14 cases, 600 slices each, 8400 slices in total. <br>
 ct_val_tfs: validation slices from 2 cases, 600 slices each.
 1200 slices in total. <br>
 mr_train_tfs: training slices from 16 cases, 600 slices each, 9600 slices in total. <br>
 mr_val:tfs: validation slices from 4 cases, 2400 slices in total.
 Since we are doing MR to CT, we don't need a real MR testing set. <br>

+Briefly, the images are cropped centering at the heart region, with four cardiac substructures selected for segmentation considering mutual visibility in 2D view. <br>

 For the ease of training, after data augmentation, training samples are expected to be written into `tfrecord` with the following format:
 ```python